real2two/real2two/README.md

 #### Others

-These are other old projects I'm no longer proud of.
+These are other old projects that gained popularity.
+I'm not proud of these projects because the code is horrible.

 - https://github.com/Votion-Development/Dashactyl-0.4 (client area which I created but no longer work on.)
 - https://hidodie.pages.dev/ (abandoned game, ui design only.)